Saran-Wang/dsproject/manuscript.md

 **Flowchart of Modeling**
 ](images/xueao8.png "Wide image"){#fig:Flowchart width=5in}

 ## Conclusion {.page_break_before}

-We discovered that a random forest model produced the most accurate results, but the root mean square error was still around 10-16, indicating that our models could provide approximations for pollution concentrations but not an accurate prediction.
+All of the team members found random forest models to produce the best results with the lowest root mean square error, in range of 10-16, indicating that our models could provide approximations for pollution concentrations but not an accurate prediction.
-All of the team members found random forest models to produce the best results with the lowest root mean square error.
 While each member used different parameters for her model, the final predictions had root mean square error values of less than 20.
-Based on our results, we conclude that machine learning can be used to approximate particulate matter with the variables we had available, but a better model will be needed to produce more accurate predictions.
+Based on our results, we conclude that machine learning can be used to approximate particulate matter with the variables we had available.
+However, to better achieve the goal of this project, further improvement of NN/CNN model will be needed to produce more accurate predictions based on the image information.

 ## References {.page_break_before}